akatch/hammerbros/content/pages/equipment/jabod.md

 ### Put your dirt in that box

-Fill the box with dirt, forming a conical indent about [TODO FIND SIZE]
+Fill the box with dirt, forming a conical indent about 6 inches (15cm) in diameter and 4 inches (10cm) deep.
+This indentation will be your "fire box".

+Ensure the pipe extends into the fire box and is unobstructed.

 ### Connect the blower